After Leaving Religious Rites Behind, I Learned How to Pray so God Would Hear

 Even so, I still didn’t feel moved by God, but felt really distant from Him.
 During a devotional one time, I saw a mention of a fasting prayer in the scriptures, so I thought that I could express my reverence for God by fasting, and at the same time ask Him to help me find a good job.
 But every time I finished my fasting prayer, all I was left with was an empty stomach and a headache.
 I kept this up for several months, but still didn’t feel moved by God and my work situation remained the same.
 And I was getting weaker physically and getting sick a lot, so I stopped fasting.
 I couldn’t make sense of it at the time: Why wasn’t God hearing my prayers, even though I was sacrificing so much?
 Had God really cast me aside?
 I was feeling more and more darkness and emptiness in my heart, and my faith was waning.

 In their fellowship, it was the first time I’d heard that the Lord had already returned and had a new name.
-I was still praying to the Lord Jesus, so that’s why I couldn’t gain the Holy Spirit’s work.
+I was still praying to the Lord Jesus, so that’s why I couldn’t feel moved by the Lord.
 But I still didn’t know exactly what it was about all of my past prayers that weren’t in line with God’s will.
 Then one day, I read this in: “Most people believe that a normal spiritual life necessarily involves praying, singing hymns, eating and drinking the words of God or pondering His words, regardless of whether such practices actually have any effect or lead to true understanding.
 These people focus on following superficial procedures without any thought to their results; they are people who live in religious rituals, not people who live within the church, and much less are they people of the kingdom.
 Their prayers, singing, and eating and drinking of God’s words are all just rule-following, done out of compulsion and to keep up with trends, not out of willingness nor from the heart.
 However much these people pray or sing, their efforts will bear no fruit, for what they practice is just the rules and rituals of religion; they are not actually practicing God’s words.
 They focus only on making a fuss over how they practice, and they treat God’s words as rules to follow.
 Such people are not putting God’s words into practice; they are just gratifying the flesh, and performing for other people to see.
 These religious rules and rituals are all human in origin; they do not come from God.
 God does not follow rules, nor is He subject to any law.
 Rather, He does new things every day, accomplishing practical work.
-Like people in the Three-Self Church, who limit themselves to practices such as attending morning services every day, offering evening prayers and prayers of gratitude before meals, and giving thanks in all things—however much they do and for however long they do it, they will not have .
+Like people in the Three-Self Church, who limit themselves to practices such as attending morning services every day, offering evening prayers and prayers of gratitude before meals, and giving thanks in all things—however much they do and for however long they do it, they will not have the work of the Holy Spirit.
 When people live amidst rules and have their hearts fixed on methods of practice, the Holy Spirit cannot work, because their hearts are occupied by rules and human notions.
 Thus, God is unable to intervene and work on them, and they can only continue living under the control of laws.
 Such people are forever incapable of receiving God’s praise.”

 Later on, I read a couple more passages of Almighty God’s words about prayer.
 Almighty God says, “A normal spiritual life is a life lived before God.
 When praying, one can quiet one’s heart before God, and through prayer, one can seek the Holy Spirit’s enlightenment, know God’s words, and understand God’s will.”
 “Prayer is not a case of just going through the motions, following procedure, or reciting the words of God.
 That is to say, praying is not parroting certain words and it is not imitating others.
 In prayer, one must reach the state where one’s heart can be given to God, laying open one’s heart so that it may be moved by God.”